tahershaker/SUSE-Rancher-Prime-Guide/4-Upgrade/SUSE-Rancher-Prime-Manager/1-Upgrade-SUSE-Rancher-Prime-Manager-Online/README.md

 Getting ready to upgrade your `SUSE Rancher Prime Manager` is more than just a technical step — it’s a moment to pause, align your thoughts, and make sure everything is set up for success.
 Think of it like preparing for a journey: the more you plan ahead, the smoother the road will be.
 And don’t worry — you don’t need to overthink it.
 With the right questions in mind and a few smart checks in place, you’ll be on track for a clean and confident upgrade.

-So, where should you begin?

-Well, one of the first things to think about is **which components in your environment need to be upgraded, and in what order**.
-In most cases, the upgrade should start with the `SUSE Rancher Prime Manager` itself — this is your management plane, the central brain of the operation.
-Once that’s upgraded and running smoothly, you can move on to the clusters it manages — whether those are `RKE2`, `K3s`, cloud services like EKS, AKS, GKE, or even vanilla Kubernetes distributions.

-Next comes **version planning**.
-You’ll want to decide exactly which version you’re moving from, and which one you’re targeting.
-It’s not just about jumping to the latest — it’s about ensuring the upgrade path is supported and tested.
-Ask yourself: am I moving between stable releases?
-Am I skipping any versions?
-The answers here are key.

-Now let’s talk about **compatibility**.
-Not every version of `SUSE Rancher Prime` is compatible with every Kubernetes version, so it’s important to check if your desired setup is supported.
-For example, if you’re running `RKE2` v1.29.x, you’ll want to validate whether that version works smoothly with your targeted `SUSE Rancher Prime Manager` release (say, v2.10.0).
-Doing this early helps you avoid compatibility issues that might otherwise show up mid-upgrade.

-And of course, **timing** matters too.
-Make sure you’ve scheduled a proper maintenance window, aligned with your team and any stakeholders involved.
-It’s also a good idea to communicate the upgrade plan in advance so everyone is aware and prepared — especially if you’re running in production.

-Another essential part of this prep work is **taking a backup**.
-This can’t be stressed enough.
-You should never attempt a Rancher upgrade without a reliable backup in place.
-Thankfully, the `SUSE Rancher Prime Backup` Operator makes this easy — it’s purpose-built for this exact scenario and ensures you can recover if anything goes sideways.

-Lastly, and just as important: do you have a **rollback strategy** in place?
-It’s not something you ever want to use, but it’s something you should always have ready.
-Upgrades rarely fail if they’re well-prepared — but in the rare case that something unexpected does happen, you’ll be glad you took the time to plan your way back.

 | 📝 **Please Note:** |
 |:--------------------|
-| If your environment includes clusters managed by Rancher â€” whether itâ€™s the Management Cluster or any Downstream Clusters â€” youâ€™ll want to apply similar upgrade planning to those as well.
-Be sure to check the appropriate upgrade guides:
+| If your environment includes Kubernetes clusters managed by `SUSE Rancher Prime Manager` — whether that’s the Management Cluster itself or any of the connected Downstream Clusters — and you’re planning to upgrade those too, the same level of planning applies.
+You’ll want to make sure they follow a proper upgrade path just like the manager.
+To help with that, be sure to review the relevant guides:
  [Upgrade SUSE Rancher Kubernetes Engine – RKE2](/4-Upgrade/SUSE-Kubernetes-Engine-RKE2/) for RKE2 environments or [Upgrade SUSE Rancher Kubernetes Engine – K3s](/4-Upgrade/SUSE-Kubernetes-Engine-K3S/) for K3s environments|

-Now that we’ve covered the foundational planning steps, let’s dive into some of the most frequently asked upgrade questions.
+So, now that you’ve got the foundation in place, where do you go from here?
+Let’s dive into some of the most common upgrade and planing questions and walk through them together.

 > What Component Should Be Upgraded First?

-A common question — and an important one.
-In `SUSE Rancher Prime` environments, the upgrade should always begin with the management plane, which means the `SUSE Rancher Prime Manager` comes first.
-Once that upgrade is complete and validated, you can move on to the data plane — your Kubernetes clusters.
-This sequencing is key to avoiding disruption and ensuring a stable transition.
+One of the first things to consider is which components in your environment need to be upgraded, and in what order — a common question, and an important one.
+In SUSE Rancher Prime environments, the upgrade should always begin with the management plane, which means starting with the SUSE Rancher Prime Manager.
+Once that upgrade is complete and validated, you can shift your focus to the data plane — your Kubernetes clusters — whether those are RKE2, K3s, cloud services like EKS, AKS, GKE, or even vanilla Kubernetes.
+This sequence helps you avoid disruption and ensures a stable, well-orchestrated upgrade.

-If you’d like more detail straight from SUSE, you can check out the official upgrade checklist here:[Rancher Upgrade Checklist](https://www.suse.com/support/kb/doc/?id=000020061)

 > What Should My Upgrade Path Look Like?

+Next comes **version planning**.
+You’ll want to decide exactly which version you’re moving from, and which one you’re targeting.
+It’s not just about jumping to the latest — it’s about ensuring the upgrade path is supported and tested.
 When planning the version jump, there are **two golden rules** you’ll want to follow closely.

 First, **don’t skip minor versions**.
 It might sound like a time-saver to go directly from v2.9.x to v2.11.x, but that approach isn’t recommended — and in most cases, may cause issues.
 Instead, you’ll want to take the path in stages (ex: v2.9.x → v2.10.x → v2.11.x).
 This ensures each version has the chance to apply its changes and keeps your upgrade path fully supported.